jsakamoto/Toolbelt.SystemResourceManager/README.md

 ## Example

+1. Create a new Blazor application project.

-1. Create a model class on your Blazor app project like below.
+2. Create a model class on your Blazor app project like below.

 ```cs
 using System.ComponentModel.DataAnnotations;